 - A. Salary increases within a range shall not be automatic.
-They shall be based upon merit and granted only upon the affirmative recommendation of the Department Head. - B. A new or reemployed employee in a regular or limited-term position shall have a merit increase eligibility date which shall be the first day of the pay period following the completion of the first twenty-six (26) weeks of service within that class.
+They shall be based upon merit and granted only upon the affirmative recommendation of the department head. - B. A new or reemployed employee in a regular or limited-term position shall have a merit increase eligibility date which shall be the first day of the pay period following the completion of the first twenty-six (26) weeks of service within that class.

-When an employee is absent from work and not posting personal leave balances (with the exception of Military Leave), the merit increase eligibility date shall be extended by the number of days the absence exceeds the Department Leave and rounded to the first day of the first full pay period.
-Subsequent merit increase eligibility dates shall fall on the first day of the pay period following the completion of fifty-two (52) week intervals after the extended merit increase eligibility date.
+When an employee is absent from work and not posting personal leave balances (with the exception of Military Leave), the merit increase eligibility date shall be extended by the number of days the absence exceeds the Department Leave, as provided in Article IV, Section 2.A., below, and rounded to the first day of the first full pay period.
+Subsequent merit increase eligibility dates shall fall on the first day of the pay period following the completion of fiftytwo (52) week intervals after the extended merit increase eligibility date.